-- Staff Costs as a % of GAG which was marginally above the ESFA recommended guideline of 80%. - Expenditure types as a % of total expenditure performed within target as the forecast results were met. - Average staff cost per FTE was a monitoring KPI for information for the Finance and Resources Committee. - Average staff cost per Pupil was a monitoring KPI for information for the Finance and Resources Committee. - Staff Cost split by Staff type as a % of total Staff Costs was a monitoring KPI for information for the Finance and Resources Committee. - Strategic Objective Monitoring showing completion status of Trust Objectives such as progress 8 attainment. (seen on page 10) - Monitoring and reporting of headline measures regarding exam results (seen on page 10) - Staffing KPIs such as % sickness absence, split of pay by gender reported to the Board every meeting. - Student data is also analysed and reported on within Board reports, with KPIs such as Contact Ratios, % disadvantaged children, student numbers versus projections. - Further financial and non-financial indicators will be developed as the Trust develops.
+- Staff Costs as a % of GAG which was marginally below the ESFA recommended guideline of 80%. - Expenditure types as a % of total expenditure performed within target as the forecast results were met - Staff Cost split by Staff type as a % of total Staff Costs was a monitoring KPI for information for the Finance and Resources Committee. - Strategic Objective Monitoring showing completion status of Trust Objectives such as progress 8 attainment. - Monitoring and reporting of headline measures regarding exam results. - Staffing KPIs such as % sickness absence, split of pay by gender reported to the Board every meeting. - Student data is also analysed and reported on within Board reports, with KPIs such as Contact Ratios, % disadvantaged children, student numbers versus projections. - Further financial and non-financial indicators will be developed as the Trust develops.